Connect with us

 • The local context of language, connectivity, and literacy

-A portal built for a state ministry will look different from one built for a local government.
-Go Beyond Local can design for the specific reality, not a theoretical ideal.
+A portal built for a state ministry will differ from one built for a local government.
+Go Beyond Local designs for the specific reality, not a theoretical ideal.

 One Action an Agency Can Take

-An agency can start with one category of citizen input.
+An agency may elect to start with one category of citizen input.
 Not all feedback.
 Not all reporting.
 One thing citizens want to communicate.

 Road complaints.
 Health facility feedback.
 Market sanitation reports.
 Choose one.